progdisc/rules/README.md

-## Too Long; Didn't Read

-- Be nice.
-Be mature.
-Follow the law.
-Listen to the mods.
-Ask your question directly (*don't ask to ask*) and don't post across multiple channels or ask people for programming help in DMs.
+## Welcome to Programming Discussions!

+- Welcome to Programming Discussions.
+Below you will find the rules and necessary information about our Discord server.
+We encourage you to have a look before continuing.

-- For more information, visit <https://progdisc.club>
+- For more information, visit <https://progdisc.club/>

+- You can use <https://invite.progdisc.club> to invite your friends!

 ## Rules